Guard Your Heart: A Commentary

 Here’s what I think Proverbs 4:23 actually means.
 Your heart is deeply affected by so many things day to day.
 How we spend our time, energy, the words we speak, the boundaries we set, the physical work we do, etc...all affect our “well-spring of life.”
 This work, despite what I was raised with, has literally nothing to do with a man.

 This work is actually way more fucking difficult than abstaining from boyfriends.
 Managing oneself without strict definition of right and wrong is a full-time job.
 Especially when you were raised to believe everything is black and white, God's absolute truth or Satan's lies.
-I say, as long as I am committed to this vigilant effort, who gives a fuck if my next boyfriend ends in marriage?
+I say, as long as I am committed to this vigilant/responsible managing-of-self effort, who gives a fuck if my next boyfriend ends in marriage?

 Maybe this next dude shows me cool new restaurants in Brooklyn.
 Maybe he's willing to cuddle with me 4 nights out of the week so I get a break from always sleeping alone.
 Maybe he shows me that I can have amazing sex where my pleasure is a priority (WHAT A THOUGHT).
 Maybe he takes me to cool concerts or helps me be a better listener or just fucking live in the moment.